We now know a good deal about making figures with matpotlib

 Hence it can be used as a substitute for

-animations, even inside Jupyter.
+matplotlib animations, even inside Jupyter.

-itself has visualization capabilities under the magic
+matplotlibitself has visualization capabilities under the magic

-(instead of %matplotlib inline
+%matplotlib notebook (instead of %matplotlib inline)

 but these are quite limited.